aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production.md

 - Encryption key: `<Customer managed key>`
 - Name: `AmazonMSK_alice`

-### Create the Zilla proxy security group
+### Create the <ZillaPlus/> proxy security group

-> This creates your Zilla proxy security group to allow Kafka clients and SSH access.
+> This creates your <ZillaPlus/> proxy security group to allow Kafka clients and SSH access.

-A VPC security group is needed for the Zilla proxies when they are launched.
+A VPC security group is needed for the <ZillaPlus/> proxies when they are launched.

 Follow the [Create Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/security-groups.html#creating-security-groups) docs with the following parameters and defaults.
-This creates your Zilla proxy security group to allow Kafka clients and SSH access.
+This creates your <ZillaPlus/> proxy security group to allow Kafka clients and SSH access.

 - VPC: `my-msk-cluster-vpc`
 - Name: `my-zilla-proxy-sg`